hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 They are **height**, **width**, and **placeholder**.

 Redeploy your app with a different height and width and reload the page.

 If you need a refresher on variables visit the docs:

 https://www.terraform.io/docs/configuration/variables.html#variables-on-the-command-line

-???
-The taint command described below is no longer necessary since our custom provisioner runs every time terraform runs.
-**HINT:** You'll need to run the **`terraform taint`** command on **`null_resource.configure-cat-app`** before you run **`terraform apply`**.

 ---
 name: chapter-2-tfe-lab-solution